rancher/tf-rancher-up/recipes/standalone/aws/rke/README.md

   - Update the required variables:
     -  `prefix` to give the resources an identifiable name (eg, your initials or first name)
     -  `aws_region` to suit your region
-    -  `server_nodes_count` to specify the number of Master nodes to create (to maintain ETCD quorum, the value must be 1, 3, or 5)
-    -  `worker_nodes_count` to specify the number of Worker nodes to create
+    -  `instance_count` to specify the number of instances to create
     -  `ssh_username` to specify the user used to create the VMs (default "ubuntu")
     -  `rancher_hostname` in order to reach the Rancher console via DNS name
     -  `rancher_password` to configure the initial Admin password (the password must be at least 12 characters)